pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-network-topology.md

 SPDX-License-Identifier: CC-BY-4.0
 -->

-# Part 5: Fix Isolated Nodes and Load Shedding
+# Part 6: Fix Isolated Nodes and Load Shedding

 !!! note
-    This tutorial assumes you have completed [Part 1](1-baseline-model.md) through [Part 4](4-generation-data.md).
-Your `config.KZ.yaml` should include the Part 3 demand settings and the Part 4 generation fleet, and you should have a solved network at `results/KZ/networks/elec_s_10_ec_lcopt_6h.nc`.
+    This tutorial assumes you have completed [Part 1](1-baseline-model.md) through [Part 5](5-adapting-costs.md).
+Your `config.KZ.yaml` should include the Part 3 demand settings, the Part 4 generation fleet, and the Part 5 `costs` overrides, and you should have a solved network at `results/KZ/networks/elec_s_10_ec_lcopt_6h.nc`.

 ## Introduction

-By the end of [Part 4](4-generation-data.md) the fleet matched KEGOC's 2020 capacities, yet the model still **shed about 7.7 TWh of load** — roughly 7–8% of Kazakhstan's annual demand.
+By the end of [Part 4](4-generation-data.md) the fleet matched KEGOC's 2020 capacities.
+[Part 5](5-adapting-costs.md) then replaced generic technology-data costs with sourced Kazakhstan fuel and O&M data — and found that real economics still favor coal, so the coal/gas split is not primarily a costs problem.
+The model still **sheds about 7.7 TWh of load**, though — roughly 7–8% of Kazakhstan's annual demand, essentially unchanged since Part 4.
 Load shedding means the optimiser could not serve demand at some buses in some hours, so it "dropped" that load at a very high penalty price.
-A validated fleet that still sheds load is a signal that the problem is **not generation** but the **network** the generation sits on.
+A validated fleet with real dispatch economics that still sheds load is a signal that the problem is **not generation or dispatch economics** but the **network** the generation sits on.

 In this tutorial we diagnose the cause — one or more **electrically isolated sub-networks** — and fix it by changing **how simplification handles islands**.
 This is the fastest lever: it re-runs in minutes and does not touch the OSM base network.

 Everything in this part lives under **`cluster_options.simplify_network`** in the config and the **`simplify_network`** rule.
-It does not change the demand or the fleet.
+It does not change the demand, the fleet, or the Part 5 cost overrides.

 ---